Professional Preparation: How Do I Become a VI Professional

 Texas Fellows

-• and receive either one of TSBVI’s most popular publications or free registration to a TSBVI-sponsored training event.
+Texas Fellows are recruiters!
+Texas Fellows and their candidates will receive a TSBVI publication or free registration to a TSBVI-sponsored training event.

 Statement of Need

-For more information about any of these programs, contact:
+For more information about professional preparation, contact:

 1100 W. 45th Street